adrianmaciuc/python-selenium-framework-example/README.md

-👋 Hi there!
 Welcome to the Selenium with Python and Pytest Framework Example!

-👨‍💻 Created by Adrian Maciuc - https://www.martioli.com - showcases a framework built with Python Pytest and Selenium for automated testing of web application https://magento.softwaretestingboard.com/ .
+Created by Adrian Maciuc - https://www.martioli.com - showcases a framework built with Python Pytest and Selenium for automated testing of web application https://magento.softwaretestingboard.com/ .
 The main goal is to provide a modular and maintainable testing solution .

 ## 📝 Overview

-👀 This project includes:
+This project includes:

 1️⃣ Tests for the web application